stefam/aws-ecs-fargate/README.md

 In this example we use .NET 6, but as we make use of containers you can develop your application using the framework of your preference.

-At the end o the steps below we will have the following infrastructure in place for your project:
+At the end of the steps below we will have the following infrastructure in place for your project:

 ![aws-ecs-fargate-diagram](https://github.com/stefam/aws-ecs-fargate/assets/12499171/5ea61909-c522-4687-b227-65fdc5620434)